ARM-software/psa-api/doc/status-code/appendix/change-history.rst

 Changes prior to version 1.0.0
 ------------------------------

-The definition of the common status codes was incorporated in the :cite-title:`PSA-FFM` specification up until version 1.0.0.
+The definition of the common status codes was incorporated in the :cite-title:`PSA FFM` specification up until version 1.0.0.